SebastBake/CobaltMirror/README.md

 #### Run the server with the app

-We used (heroku)(https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) for hosting, but the server can be run on any hosting service with Node.js.
+We used (Heroku)(https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) for hosting, but the server can be run on any hosting service with Node.js.

-If you want to gain access to the main branch of the server, please request access to the heroku.
+If you want to gain access to the main branch of the server, please request access to the Heroku repository.

 If you're running your own copy of the server, make sure to point the app towards your server.